ElsevierSoftwareX/SOFTX-D-21-00180/README.md

 ```
 npm start
 ```
 A model can be loaded by dragging the file in the editor or using the option Load BPMN model.
-There are example models in the folder `TA_BPMN_editor/resources/`.
+There are example models in the [models folder](exmples/models/).

 ## Demos
 Check usage examples in [demos folder](./examples/demos/).